Buy our virtual Grand opening 3-pack! Free local delivery! Free shipping!

 Winemakers Aren't Everything

-If you want a great steak, you’ve got to start with a great cut of meat.
-You can take a sub-par cut of beef and marinate it, pound it and do whatever you want.
-In the end, it will never be a great steak.
+If you want a great steak, you need to start with a great cut of meat.
+One can take a sub-par cut of beef and marinate it, pound it, do whatever they want.
+In the end, it will never be an exceptional steak.

 The exact same principle applies to wine making.
 Vineyards, their managers and field crews who grow and hand off grapes that go in to an exceptional bottle of wine deserve at least half the credit for the success.
 That’s why we focus on establishing close relationships with the vineyards and their managers which we source fruit from.
 Our vineyards and their managers are true partners in our winery.
 It is our goal to educate our customers that great wines truly start in great vineyards, run by passionate people, and if the winemaker correctly does their job once the fruit is handed off to them, the partnership will yield an exceptional wine.

 Jason Smith was born and raised on a pear orchard in Wenatchee, Washington.
 As the 4th generation of Smith farmers, it was always quietly assumed he would take over his family’s farm when he was of age, but everything changed when he got his first computer at 13.
 By the age of 16, he was building computers in his parent’s basement and selling them to businesses.
-From there, it was a 22 year career in high tech.
+From there, it was 4 years of University, and a 22 year career in high tech.

 Stan Tomson, Assistant Winemaker